devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/05-remove-files.md

 ## Removing Files

-To remove files we have `rm`command , We can aslo use `unlink` command which does the same thing yet rm is widely preffered and used command.
+To remove files we have `rm`command, We can aslo use `unlink` command which does the same thing yet rm is widely preffered and used command.

 `Syntax: rm <filename>`